arcpublishing/arcpublishing.github.io/docs/examples/search/setup.md

 ## Introduction

 Arc Search allows your readers to discover content on your website.
 They can search, filter, and sort while searching.
-Discoverability and personalization in the search process is a key component to the user experience of Arc Search, allowing for content to quickly accessible to readers.
-Arc Search is also natively be in ANS, which conforms to the rest of Arc’s platform and your Pagebuilder templates - creating an easier-to-use solution, and the ability to adapt search as the Arc platform grows.This guide is designed to help you get up and running with Arc Search.
+Discoverability in the search process is a key component to the user experience of Arc Search, allowing for content to quickly accessible to readers.
+Arc Search is also natively be in ANS, which conforms to the rest of Arc’s platform and your Pagebuilder templates - creating an easier-to-use solution, and the ability to adapt search as the Arc platform grows.
+This guide is designed to help you get up and running with Arc Search.

 ### Prequisites